 In London he found employment with Swiss-born harpsichord maker Burkat Shudi, in Great Pulteney Street (where John Broadwood was to work later).
 The precise year of his arrival is not known, but happily we have the witness of an acquaintance in musician and teacher Charles Burney, who was on the scene at the time and bought several pianos from Zumpe.
 He later wrote that 'Zumpé ... had long worked under Tschudi' (before he opened his own workshop) implying, we must presume, not less than five years, probably about ten.
-A small guide book printed in his home town in 1792, 'von und für Franken' is in agreement, saying he left Fürth 'about forty years ago and settled in London', suggesting that his arrival in London was about 1752.
+Additionally, a small guide book , 'Von und für Franken' printed in his home town in 1792, and presumably using information from his friends and family, says he left Fürth 'about forty years ago and settled in London', suggesting that his arrival in London was about 1752.
 He was then in his mid twenties.

 While working for Shudi he integrated well into English society.
 He never returned to live in Germany, contrary to what you may read in some Victorian histories of the piano, and unfortunately often repeated since.
-The truth is that in 1760 he made a happy and long-lasting marriage with twenty-six year old Elizabeth Beeston, and they lived together in London until he died.
+The truth is that in September 1760 he made a happy and long-lasting marriage with twenty-six year old Elizabeth Beeston, and they lived together in London until he died.
 From the date of this marriage Zumpé was able to quit his employment and set up his own business at 7 Princes Street, Hanover Square, a fashionable location in west London, just south of Oxford Street.
 This was on an annual lease, renewable at Michaelmas (end of September).
-For this he would have needed more money than he could have ever earned working for Shudi, so the probability is that he received help from his bride's family.
+For this he would have needed more money than he could ever have earned working for Shudi, so perhaps he received help from his bride or her family.
 (They were not wealthy, but they did own property in Hampshire.)

 Leopold Mozart visited 'John Zumpe' in 1764/5, with seven-year-old Wolfgang and his sister Anna Maria, but whether they saw any keyboard instruments in Zumpe's house is uncertain.
 An entry in Leopold's travel notebooks records the trade sign hanging in front of the house was 'The Golden Guittar'.
 This corresponds exactly with his known output from the 1761-65 period, comprising citterns or English Guittars, very similar to those used today by Portuguese fado singers.
 These instruments, having a pear-shaped body fitted with metal strings, were very fashionable for ladies in England around 1760.
 Such clients would be important for Zumpe's future prosperity.

-However, owing to the runaway success of his square pianos, by 1768 the Guittar was abandoned; Gabriel Buntebart joined the business; and the sign hanging in front of the house was changed to 'The Queen's Arms'.
+However, owing to the huge success of his square pianos, by 1768 the Guittar was abandoned; Gabriel Buntebart joined the business, and the sign hanging in front of the house was changed to 'The Queen's Arms'.